German-BioImaging/omero-ontop-mappings/README.md

 ### Edit properties file
 In the properties file, you need to change the values for `jdbc.user`, `jdbc.password`, and `jdbc.url`.
-Consider setting up a read-only database user (role) with SELECT rights on the public database tables.
+Consider setting up a read-only database user (role) with SELECT rights on the public database tables (see below).
 The `jdbc.url` should be configured according to your OMERO DB host's hostname and port on which the postgresql daemon accepts requests.
 Leave the `jdbc.driver` value as it is.

+#### Create read-only OMERO DB user
+Consult *utils/setup_ontop_dbuser.sh* and *queries/sql/ontop_user.sql* to setup the read-only DB user.

 ### Test setup
 Run